cleverNamesAreHard/pyLoki/README.md

 Note: Sending messages may also necessitate administrative privileges depending on your system’s setup.

 ## Detection and Mitigation
-- **Detection Techniques:** Monitoring for irregular ICMP traffic patterns can help identify the use of covert channels.
+- **Detection Techniques:** Monitoring for irregular ICMP traffic patterns can help identify the use of unauthorized communication channels.
 - **Prevention Strategies:** To prevent unauthorized use, consider disabling or controlling ICMP Echo traffic at your network perimeter.

 ## Disclaimer